sddm/sddm/README.md

 [![IRC Network](https://img.shields.io/badge/irc-freenode-blue.svg "IRC Freenode")](https://webchat.freenode.net/?channels=sddm)

-SDDM is a modern display manager for X11 and Wayland aiming to be fast, simple and beautiful.
+SDDM is a modern display manager for X11 and Wayland sessions aiming to be fast, simple and beautiful.
 It uses modern technologies like QtQuick, which in turn gives the designer the ability to create smooth, animated user interfaces.